SAP/luigi/docs/navigation-configuration.md

 ## Context Switcher

 Allows to switch between a curated list of navigation elements.
 Adds a drop down switcher next to the profile in the top navigation bar.
-Usually used for switching between environments.
+Typically used for switching between environments.

 - **emptyLabel** specifies the default label that is shown if no context is selected.
 - **parentNodePath** specifies the base path, that is prepended to **options[].pathValue**.
 Must be an absolute path.